kernkonzept/fiasco/README.md

 # License

-Fiasco is licensed under the GPLv2.
-If you require a different licensing scheme please contact us at **info@kernkonzept.com**.
+The L4Re microkernel is licensed under the GPLv2.
+For other licensing options, please contact **info@kernkonzept.com**.